-- If the guest player is on an AYSO Primary Program team, the AYSO ALLIANCE coach must notify the AYSO ALLIANCE Director, must register the player with the State Association.
-The AYSO ALLIANCE Registrar along with the registration form and then fill out and print the GUEST form on the state association web-site.
+- If the guest player is on an AYSO Primary Program team, the AYSO ALLIANCE coach must notify the AYSO ALLIANCE Director, and must register the player with the State Association.
+The AYSO ALLIANCE Registrar along with the registration form and then fill out and print the GUEST form on the state association website.

 - The Team or parent will be responsible for any state league registration fees.